learn-co-curriculum/SENG-LIVE-Phase-2-ProjectShowcase/04_react_forms/slide.md

 <h2><strong> ✅ Objectives </strong></h2>

+- Explain the difference between a controlled and uncontrolled input
-- Explain why we use controlled forms (vs uncontrolled forms)
+- Explain why controlled inputs are preferred by the React community

-- Implement a controlled form
+- Review how to use callback functions with events in React

-- Use form data to update state in a parent component
+- Review how to change parent state from a child component

 <!-- slide style="text-align: left;" -->